ameli/imate/docs/notes.rst

   return trace.
 However, in the arguments, include "full_output=False".
 If True, it then outputs the dictionary of info.
 See scipy.optimize.fsolve. https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.fsolve.html

+* Related to generating docs with python 3.11 (/docs/source/custom_domain.py):
+  In Python 3.11, the function inspect.formatargsspec() is deprecated and is replaced by inspect.signature() and inspect.Signature.
+Because of this, in deploy-doc.yml workflow, keep using python 3.10 (do not yet upgrade to python 3.11) unless the file custom_domain.py is updated.

+* Check compilation with CUDA 12.

 ========================
 Compile and Build Issues